-As a student in Falk College, you will have opportunities to work with researchers, professors, and fellow students (both graduate and undergraduate) exploring a variety of fields and approaches in the each of the Falk discipline.
+As a student in Falk College, you will have opportunities to work with researchers, professors, and fellow students (both graduate and undergraduate) exploring a variety of fields and approaches in each of the Falk disciplines.
 Research experience allows students to better understand published works, balance collaborative and individual effort, grow interest in graduate studies and influence career trajectories.

 Development of research opportunities for both graduate and undergraduate students is an important part of the Falk educational experience.

 - What was your favorite course?
 Why?

 - Are there questions in your academic field that are intriguing to you?

 - Do you have summer job or part-time job that has cultivated an interest in research?
 Why?

 - Is there a special population/issue in the field that interests you?